Stuycs-K/final-project-10-tungs/README.md

   - Reset graph, remove all edges
   - Change directionality of the graph

-- Moreover, if you want to change anything like default color of nodes, text size, etc., you can edit the variables in the main program.
+- Moreover, if you want to change anything like default color of nodes, the size of nodes, text size, etc., you can edit the variables in the main program.

 ## How the Algorithms work
 For people that are confused about how a certain algorithm works, here is some information: